Specialist mortgage advice

 What are the current 100% LTV mortgage rates?

-As of 23 June 2026: Skipton Track Record at 5.55%, Skipton Delayed Start from 5.61%, Skipton Shared Ownership at 5.69%, Melton at 6.05%, April Mortgages at 6.55% (10-year fix) and 6.75% (15-year fix), and Hanley Economic at 6.73%.
-APRC on the April products is 7.03% and 7.17% respectively.
-Rates can change at any time, even on the same day, so always confirm the current rate with the lender or your adviser.
+As of 16 August 2026: Skipton Track Record (TM080) at 5.65%, Skipton Delayed Start from 5.70%, Skipton Shared Ownership (ST029) at 5.90%, Melton (GF004) at 6.15%, April Mortgages at 6.70% (10-year fix) and 6.90% (15-year fix), Hanley Economic (MFD675) at 6.73%, and Metro Bank JBSP (R09214) at 6.99%.
+APRC on the April products is 7.12% and 7.27% respectively.
+Rates can change at any time – even on the same day – and products can be withdrawn without notice, so do not rely on these figures: always confirm the current rate with the lender (bank) or your mortgage adviser.
+Your home may be repossessed if you do not keep up repayments on your mortgage.

 How much can I borrow with no deposit?

 Maximum loans vary by lender.
-Skipton lends up to £600,000, April Mortgages up to £600,000 (up to £2.5 million in London), Melton up to £500,000 and Hanley Economic up to £350,000.
-The actual amount you can borrow depends on your income, credit profile and the lender’s loan-to-income cap, typically 4.49 to 5 times annual income.
+Metro Bank lends up to £675,000 – the largest 100% LTV loan available – Skipton and April Mortgages up to £600,000, Melton up to £500,000 and Hanley Economic up to £350,000.
+The actual amount you can borrow depends on your income, credit profile and the lender’s loan-to-income cap, typically 4.45 to 5 times annual income.

 What minimum income do I need?